When should you worry about a fussy eater?

 Strategies to try

 Alongside keeping a food diary, it can be useful to encourage your child to interact with vegetables and fruit in different ways.
-Try whipping up smoothies - which may make fruit and veg more palatable, whilst not dispensing with essential fibre - and find other fun ways to introduce vegetables into their lives.
+Try whipping up smoothies - which may make fruit and veg more palatable, whilst not dispensing with essential fibres - and find other fun ways to introduce vegetables into their lives.

 "For example, try playing with mashed potato as if it's playdough," suggests Elliot.
 "Cut some vegetable shapes and do painting with them.
 This will help them get used to the feeling of the vegetable on their hands."